aws-observability/aws-rum-web/docs/cdn_troubleshooting.md

 example below shows what this configuration looks like, with all other configurations removed for readability.

+> **:warning: Enabling `addXRayTraceIdHeader` may cause HTTP requests to fail.**
+>
-> :warning: Enabling `addXRayTraceIdHeader` will cause a new header to be added to all HTTP requests.
+> Enabling `addXRayTraceIdHeader` adds a header to HTTP requests.
 Adding headers can modify CORS behavior, including causing the request to fail.
 Adding headers may also alter  the request signature, causing the request to fail.
-Test your application with this header enabled before enabling this option in a production environment.
+Test your application before enabling this option in a production environment.

 ```html
 <script>